 Heather joined the University of Notre Dame in 2011.
-She brings 17 years of student conduct, residence life and student development experience from various colleges and universities to the Office of Community Standards.She holds a master’s degree in Higher Education with an Emphasis in College Student Affairs Leadership from Grand Valley State University (MI) and a bachelor’s degree in Interpersonal and Public Communication from Central Michigan University.
+She brings over 20 years of student conduct, residence life and student development experience from various colleges and universities to the Office of Community Standards.She holds a master’s degree in Higher Education with an Emphasis in College Student Affairs Leadership from Grand Valley State University (MI) and a bachelor’s degree in Interpersonal and Public Communication from Central Michigan University.
 She lives in the South Bend area with her husband and daughter.
 Heather can be reached at email@example.com.

 Dan Riemersma, Assistant Director

 Dan joined the University of Notre Dame in 2018.
 Dan brings 6 years of experience in student conduct, residence life, program planning, and intentional mentoring to the position from various colleges, universities, and experiences.
 Dan received his Masters degree in Higher Education and Student Affairs from the University of Iowa, and a Bachelors degree in Geography from Calvin College.
 Dan lives in South Bend with his wife, daughter, and son.
 Dan can be reached at firstname.lastname@example.org.

 Sherri Walsh, Administrative Assistant

 In addition to our central office staff, the Office of Community Standards is also supported by a number of University Conduct Administrators who are all student development professionals within the Division of Student Affairs, including staff from departments such as: Gender Relations Center, Multicultural Student Programs and Services, and Student Activities.

 Our University Conduct Administrator program provides an opportunity for administrators to provide their perspectives in conduct meeting settings as we engage students in dialogue about their holistic development.